Skip to main content

 3. Training Data

 Provide a dataset with inputs and expectations.
 Both columns should have dictionary values. inputs values will be passed to the predict function as keyword arguments.
-Please refer to Predefined LLM Scorers for the expected format of each built in scorers.
+Please refer to Built-in Judges for the expected format of each built in scorers.

 # List of dictionaries - Example: Medical paper classification